 You can find tomato paste either in cans, glass jars, or tubes.
 However, when it comes to storing your tomato paste, the storage instructions are pretty much the same.

-If your container is unopened, keep it in a cool and dry place, away from sources of heat.
+If your container is unopened, keep it in a cool and dry place, away from heat sources.
 If it’s in a glass jar, be sure to keep it away from sunlight.
 The pantry or kitchen cabinets are great spots to store your tomato paste.